 Compared with the GCSE course, you will find that a much greater part of lesson time is taken up with discussion of new ideas and techniques, leaving much of your own written practice to be completed privately.
 As the course progresses, an increasing emphasis is placed on developing your ability to present a reasoned solution to a problem, rather than on simply obtaining an “answer”.

 It develops the algebraic techniques of simplification and equation solving well beyond the level of GCSE.
-The two branches of calculus are introduced: “differentiation” deals with the way in which continuously varying quantities change, and “integration” studies the cumulative effect of a continuous vaiable.
-Other topics include: the study of geometry through graphical representation, further development of algebraic and trigonometric functions, and the introduction of logarithmic and exponential functions.
+The two branches of calculus are introduced: “differentiation” deals with the way in which continuously varying quantities change, and “integration” studies the cumulative effect of a continuous variable.
+Other topics include: the study of geometry, algebraic and trigonometric functions, and the introduction of logarithmic and exponential functions.

 Mechanics is the study of forces and motion.
-It explores the properties of position, velocity, acceleration, force, momentum, energy, power and work for a moving object, and the relationships between the forces acting on a stationary object.
+It explores the properties of position, velocity, acceleration, force, momentum, energy, and the relationships between the forces acting on a stationary object.

 Statistics is concerned with the collection, organisation, representation, analysis, and interpretation of data.
 Topics covered are: descriptive statistics, probability, random variables, linear regression, sampling and hypothesis testing.